Bucharest Tickets

 • Find on maps

-• Description: Nestled in the Carpathian Mountains, just above the town of Sinaia.
+• Location: Nestled in the Carpathian Mountains, just above the town of Sinaia.

 • Closest landmark: Sinaia Monastery, 1 km away (find here).